Psalm of Mystery

 The underlined part above is from Psalm 110

 In other words, when comparing the gospel account with David’s Psalm, Jesus is saying that not only is he the Christ and Son of David, but he is also the Lord to whom David referred.
 And that Lord is a priest and king, as was Melchizedek, who blessed Abram with a significant land grant in Genesis.
-In the same way Abram exercised his authority in the land and rescued his nephew Lot, so will the Messiah (son of David) exercise his authority in the land on the day of his power.
+In the same way Abram exercised his authority in the land, taking vengeance on the invading kings and their armies so will the Messiah exercise his authority in the land on the day of his power.

 And no one was able to answer him a word, nor from that day did anyone dare to ask him any more questions.